MLM in Nepal: how to spot a pyramid scheme disguised as a 'business opportunity'

 Nepal's framework is the Direct Sales of Goods (Management and Regulation) Act 2074 (2017), supplemented by 2019 Regulations and a 2022 Directive (source).
 It draws a sharp legal line:

-What this means in practice: if a person pitching you an "opportunity" cannot show you a Department of Commerce direct-selling licence, you are looking at something that is either unlicensed direct selling (illegal in its own right) or a pyramid (criminal).
+The practical implication: if the person pitching you an "opportunity" cannot show you a Department of Commerce direct-selling licence, you are looking at either unlicensed direct selling (illegal in its own right) or a pyramid (criminal).

-The deepest reason MLM compensation plans don't work for new joiners is arithmetic.
+The deepest reason MLM compensation plans fail new joiners is arithmetic.
 A scheme where each person must recruit five others to earn meaningful income reaches saturation fast:

 | Levels deep | Participants needed (5 per recruit) |